 1983 - 1988

 Kay Quattrocchi traveled and showed her work in many countries and exhibitions such as Paraguay, Isla de Pasqua, New Zealand, Australia, Japan, and Tahiti.
 For two years she was the creator and presenter of a program for the French TV, during which time she also performed in two movies.
 She completed many drawings that depicted Polynesian traditions such as tattoos, dance, etc., and met with Paul Emile Victor who was her hero as a young girl and with whom she made exhibitions.
 She also met with Joel Blanchard who was a student of Dali and became her tutor.

 1979 - 1983

 Kay sails on the legendary “Kriter”with Captain Pierre Daboussy and his best friend Alain Gliksmann.
-They travelled to St Martin, Açores, Gibraltar, Ibiza, Sicile, Tunisie, Grece, Rhodos with Tahiti as the final destination.
+They travel to St Martin, Açores, Gibraltar, Ibiza, Sicile, Tunisie, Grece, Rhodos with Tahiti as the final destination.

 1974 - 1977